 - Tickets will not be available on site.
 This means you need to arrive with your ticket.

 - Tickets will be checked at the Observatory main gate, either electronically or physically.

 - The name on the ticket must match the name of the ticket holder.

 - If you do not have a ticket, you will not be granted admission.
 Don't just show up!

 - Tickets are non-refundable.

 - This event is weather dependent and cancellations will be posted on the day of the event.

 - Though tickets have different times listed, all ticket holders can stay on the campus for the entire duration of the event.
 The times are to mitigate the formation of a long admission line.

 - We cannot guarantee the weather, nor can we guarantee that you will see what you may expect.

 We ask for a donation of $5 per person over the age of 4 years.
-If you have children under the age of 5, they do not need a ticket.

 When visiting, please be aware of signage and social distancing markers as well as flow indicators.
 If you are experiencing any symptoms of any contagion, stay home and postpone your visit, even if that means forfeiture of your ticket.
 Visitors who are visibly displaying symptoms of a contagion will not be granted admission.
 This is just how it is for now, so take your allergy pill before departing for Frosty Drew Observatory!